-The blueberry muffins are not healthy for you because they may be high in fat or sugar.
+Blueberry muffins are not healthy for you because they may be high in fat or sugar.
 Are there any “healthy” blueberry muffins?
-Yes, you can make healthy versions of blueberry muffins that have less sugar and fat.
+Yes, you can make healthy versions of blueberry muffins with less sugar and fat.

-Some healthy blueberries recipes include fresh or frozen berries, whole wheat flour, applesauce for moistness, egg whites instead of eggs for fewer calories, a small amount of sugar with all-natural sweeteners such as stevia or honey in place of white sugars like brown sugar.
+Some healthy blueberries recipes include fresh or frozen berries, whole wheat flour, applesauce for moistness, egg whites instead of eggs for fewer calories, and a small amount of sugar with all-natural sweeteners such as stevia or honey instead of white sugars like brown sugar.